nodejs/node/doc/api/zlib.md

 ### For zlib-based streams

-From `zlib/zconf.h`, modified to Node.js's usage:
+From `zlib/zconf.h`, modified for Node.js usage:

 The memory requirements for deflate are (in bytes):